Could you tell the Monthly about the Circadian Rhythms Project?

 Yes.
 When things became a bit more still in the initial period, I found that my creativity blossomed.
 I was in a position where I could work on producing sounds and that meant that I was able to concentrate on production and recording again.

 You started to produce again?

 I’ve worked for many years with therapeutic sound, face to face in person, so during lockdown I had to find a way to make a living and recalibrate my business.
 As I had decided to start producing and recording my sounds for my sound bath online sessions, this inspired me creatively, encouraging me to look at my work as an artist once more in the areas of production and performance.
 My background for many years had been in production and performance as a DJ and I have delivered meditative performances with my soundscapes over the last couple of years.
 As with life, when it gets busy, these creative endeavours often get set aside, so production & performance is something I wish to really step in to now.

 This is a link to one of the dance meditations I created in the earlier stages of Lockdown under the Circadian Rhythms Project:

 Lockdown seems to have worked for you?

 I don’t wish to minimise why Lockdown happened or the extent of what has happened with Covid-19, but I reflect upon what the experience has meant for me personally.
-My view is that what Lockdown has allowed me to do, actually forced me to look at what I was doing, how I was working and to reassess how I move forward creatively in a way that feeds my soul.
+My view is that what Lockdown has allowed me to do, actually forced me to do, is to look at what I was doing, how I was working and to reassess how I move forward creatively in a way that feeds my soul.
 Both in my work and my art.
 Lockdown has allowed me to reset.
-I don’t have to work in the way you did before.
-I can re-orientate, shift the balance and identify my personal priorities, taking a positive from this resent lockdown experience.
+I don’t have to work in the way I did before.
+I can re-orientate, shift the balance and identify my personal priorities, taking a positive from this resent Lockdown experience.